Advisory ID: cisco-sa-20050202-ipvc

 Customers may only install and expect support for the feature sets they have purchased.
 By installing, downloading, accessing or otherwise using such software upgrades, customers agree to be bound by the terms of Cisco's software license terms found at http://www.cisco.com/en/US/docs/general/warranty/English/EU1KEN_.html

 , or as otherwise set forth at Cisco.com Downloads at http://www.cisco.com/public/sw-center/sw-usingswc.shtml

 Do not contact firstname.lastname@example.org or email@example.com for software upgrades

-Customers with contracts should obtain upgraded software through their regular update channels.
-For most customers, this means that upgrades should be obtained through the Software Center on Cisco's worldwide website at
+Customers with contracts should obtain software through their regular update channels.
+For most customers, software patches and bug fixes should be obtained through the Software Center on Cisco's worldwide website at http://www.cisco.com

 Customers whose Cisco products are provided or maintained through prior or existing agreements with third-party support organizations, such as Cisco Partners, authorized resellers, or service providers should contact that support organization for guidance and assistance with the appropriate course of action in regards to this advisory.

 The effectiveness of any workaround or fix is dependent on specific customer situations, such as product mix, network topology, traffic behavior, and organizational mission.
 Due to the variety of affected products and releases, customers should consult with their service provider or support organization to ensure any applied workaround or fix is the most appropriate for use in the intended network before it is deployed.

 Customers who purchase direct from Cisco but do not hold a Cisco

 service contract, and customers who purchase through third-party vendors but are unsuccessful in obtaining fixed software through their point of sale should obtain software patches and bug fixes by contacting the Cisco Technical Assistance Center (TAC).
 TAC

 +1 800 553 2447 (toll free from within North America)